Madrid scavenger hunt and city tour

 their outdoor areas.
 Admission is purely your choice.

-The game begins at Museo Nacional del Prado
+Madrid scavenger hunt and city tour begins at Museo Nacional del Prado

 You will visit:

 - Museo Nacional del Prado